Skip to main content

 parallel-ssh -i -h hostfile \

-"export CHI_SERVER_CONF=/etc/iowarp/config.yaml && chimaera runtime start &"
+"export CLIO_SERVER_CONF=/etc/iowarp/config.yaml && clio_run start &"

 Verifying the Cluster